 During emergencies, the public needs accurate, timely information.
 CEDR Digital Corps meets the public where they are – on social media platforms – to ensure they have the latest information to stay safe.
 We are a 100% volunteer organization, and our team is spread across the United States.
-We work remotely as a team, sharing internally and across a variety of mediums in real time to get vital information precisely where it needs to be.
+We work remotely, sharing vital information in real-time.

-We helped convey the urgency of the situation, with tens of thousands of people under evacuation orders and warnings.
-We clarified evacuation routes and shelters for humans, livestock, and even small animals.
-We communicated information on recovery resources.
+CEDR worked to convey the situation’s urgency, with tens of thousands of people under evacuation orders and warnings.
+We clarified evacuation routes and shelters for humans, livestock, and small animals.
+We communicated up-to-the-minute information on recovery resources.

 In 2019, Hurricane Dorian crawled up the East Coast.
 As evacuation orders were issued, CEDR mapped over 80 shelters in six states and territories to help evacuees find safety.